Augmentation varieties and disk potentials I: Fibered contact manifolds and Lagrangian cobordisms

 the {\em area subgroup} generated by the areas $A(u)$. \end{definition}

-\begin{proposition} Suppose that $p:Z \to Y$ is a fibered contact manifold, $Y$ is simply connected and and $\Pi \subset Y$ is a connected embedded Lagrangian submanifold, with respect to the symplectic form $\omega_Y := - \curv(\alpha)$ on $Y$.
-There exists an embedded Legendrian submanifold $\Lambda$ projecting to $\Pi$ if and only if the area subgroup $ \cA(\Pi) $ is discrete.
-In this case, suppose that the areas in $\cA(\Pi)$ are integer multiples of $1/k$ for some non-zero integer $k \in\Z$.
-Then the order of any fiber divides $k$. \end{proposition}
+\begin{proposition} Suppose that $p:Z \to Y$ is a fibered contact manifold, $Y$ is simply connected and $\Pi \subset Y$ is a connected embedded Lagrangian submanifold with respect to the symplectic form $\omega_Y$ on $Y$.
+There exists an embedded Legendrian submanifold $\Lambda$ projecting to $\Pi$ if and only if the area subgroup $ \cA(\Pi) $ is generated by a rational number.
+The projection map from such a Legendrian, $\Lambda \to \Pi$, is a covering map.
+Moreover, suppose that the areas in $\cA(\Pi)$ are integer multiples of $1/k$ for some non-zero integer $k \in\Z$, then the order of any fiber divides $k$. \end{proposition}

-\begin{proof} The proof is an application of the usual relationship between integral of the curvature and holonomy.
+\begin{proof} The proof is an application of the usual relationship between the integral of the curvature and holonomy.
 Let $y \in \Pi$ be a base point, $Z_y \subset Z$ the fiber over $y$ and $z \in Z_y$.
 The restriction of $Z$ to $\Pi$ is flat and so

 is an integrable distribution on $TZ|_{\Pi}$.
 Let

 be the leaf of the associated foliation through $z$.
 The holonomy of $\Lambda$ around any loop $\gamma $ bounding a disk $u: D \to Y$ may be computed as follows.
 Let $\psi$ denote a trivialization of the pull-back bundle.